Copyright Exceptions for Teaching

 Classroom Use Cases

 Applying the teaching exceptions properly in classroom situations is very fact-specific, dependent on a wide variety of particular circumstances and not amenable to general answers.
-The following “classroom use cases” are intended to illustrate the analysis involved in resolving specific situations; if they prompt concerns or question regarding your situation, please request a consultation with the Office of Copyright and Scholarly Communication or your Duke Learning Innovation Consultant:
+The following “classroom use cases” are intended to illustrate the analysis involved in resolving specific situations; if they prompt concerns or questions regarding your situation, please request a consultation with the Office of Copyright and Scholarly Communication.

 Q – Students in my language class are doing performances of plays and recitals of poetry that are being recorded.
 May I place these recordings where students in the class can watch them repeatedly to help reinforce the learning?
 Can I put them on the open Web to showcase my students’ talent?